a-ads/blog/content/blog/2018-10-04-advertise-with-a-ads.md

 You can automate this process via our API, please see the related articles or consult with our support team for details.

-Learn to reach your campaign goals with us!
+Reach your campaign goals with us!